 We maintain the Hibbett Sports, Inc. 401(k) Plan (401(k) Plan) for the benefit of our employees.
-The 401(k) Plan covers all employees who have completed one year of service, worked 1,000 hours and who are at least 18 years of age.
+The 401(k) Plan covers all employees who have completed one year of service.
 Participants of the 401(k) Plan may voluntarily contribute from 1% to 100% of their compensation subject to certain yearly dollar limitations as allowed by law.
 These elective contributions are made under the provisions of Section 401(k) of the Internal Revenue Code which allows deferral of income taxes on the amount contributed to the 401(k) Plan.
-The Company's contribution to the 401(k) Plan is determined at the discretion of the Board of Directors.
 Effective Fiscal 2016, the Board adopted the Safe Harbor provisions for our 401(k) Plan.
-For Fiscal 2016, we matched 100% of the first 3% of eligible compensation and 50% of the next 3% of eligible compensation for a total possible match of 4.5% of the first 6% of eligible compensation for Fiscal 2016.
-For Fiscal 2015 and Fiscal 2014, we matched \$0.75 for each dollar of compensation deferred by the employees up to 6.0% of compensation.
-Contribution expense incurred under the 401(k) Plan for Fiscal 2016, Fiscal 2015 and Fiscal 2014 was \$1.0 million, \$0.7 million and \$0.8 million, respectively.
+For Fiscal 2017 and Fiscal 2016, we matched 100% of the first 3% of eligible compensation and 50% of the next 3% of eligible compensation for a total possible match of 4.5% of the first 6% of eligible compensation for Fiscal 2017 and Fiscal 2016.
+For Fiscal 2015, we matched \$0.75 for each dollar of compensation deferred by the employees up to 6.0% of compensation.
+Contribution expense incurred under the 401(k) Plan for Fiscal 2017, Fiscal 2016 and Fiscal 2015 was \$1.4 million, \$1.0 million and \$0.7 million, respectively.

-We maintain the Hibbett Sports, Inc. Supplemental 401(k) Plan (Supplemental Plan) for the purpose of supplementing the employer matching contribution and salary deferral opportunity available to highly compensated employees whose ability to receive Company matching contributions and defer salary under our existing 401(k) Plan has been limited because of certain restrictions applicable to qualified plans.
+We maintain the Hibbett Sports, Inc. Supplemental 401(k) Plan (Supplemental Plan) for the purpose of supplementing the employer matching contribution and salary deferral opportunity available to highly compensated employees whose ability to receive Company matching contributions and defer salary under the 401(k) Plan was limited because of certain restrictions applicable to qualified plans.
 The non-qualified deferred compensation Supplemental Plan allows participants to defer up to 40% of their compensation.
 Historically, participants received an employer matching contribution equal to \$0.75 for each dollar of compensation deferred, subject to a maximum of 4.5% of compensation and subject to Board discretion.
 The matching contribution under the Supplemental Plan was set by the Board to equal no more than \$0.75 for each dollar of compensation deferred under both the 401(k) Plan and the Supplemental Plan up to 6.0% of compensation.
 Effective Fiscal 2016, with the adoption of the Safe Harbor provisions under our 401(k) Plan, contributions to the Supplemental Plan are no longer subject to matching provisions.
-Contribution expense incurred under the Supplemental Plan for Fiscal 2016, Fiscal 2015 and Fiscal 2014 was \$19,000, \$0.1 million and \$0.1 million, respectively.
+There was no contribution expense incurred under the Supplemental Plan for Fiscal 2015 was \$19,000 and \$0.1 million, respectively.
 The Supplemental Plan is intended to comply with the requirements of Section 409A of the Internal Revenue Code of 1986, as amended.